How can I reduce high stubble loads after harvest

 How stubble is managed during the post-harvest period will ultimately affect ground cover levels.
 For instance, stubble in contact with soil will break down more quickly than standing stubble (Figure 2).
 As stubble breaks down it can tie-up nitrogen making it unavailable to the crop.
 Read more about How do I manage nitrogen in a stubble-retained system?

-Heavy stubble loads decompose slowly than lighter stubble loads, which can make management more difficult especially with high levels of stubble that are damp at time of seeding
+Heavy stubble loads decompose slower than lighter stubble loads, which can make management more difficult especially with high levels of stubble that are damp at time of seeding

 Standing stubble reduces wind speed minimising erosion and soil-water evaporation.
 Pre-emergent herbicide efficacy is improved when stubble is standing, rather than on the ground.